-Michela specialises in complex, large-scale, mixed-use projects in London.
+As Residential lead for London, Michela specialises in complex, large-scale, mixed-use projects in the capital, with a new-found focus on Passivhaus and sustainability.

-Her passion and experience gained in the Residential sector, working as an architect and on the developer side, enables her to bring learning across sectors including Build to Rent, Student Living and Senior Living.
+Her passion and experience gained in the Residential sector, working as an architect and on the developer side, enables her to bring learning across sectors including Build to Rent and Student Living.

 What is your favourite project you’ve worked on to date?